Nuclei-Software/NMSIS/README.md

     All Nuclei N/NX/U/UX Class Processors DSP library collection with a lot of functions for various data types: fixed-point (fractional q7, q15, q31) and single precision floating-point (32-bit).
-    Implementations optimized for the Nuclei processor core which P-ext 0.5.4 + N1/N2/N3 ext or V-ext present.

 * **NMSIS NN**

-    All Nuclei N/NX Class Processors Collection of efficient neural network kernels developed to maximize the performance and minimize the memory footprint Nuclei processor core.
+    All Nuclei N/NX/U/UX Class Processors Collection of efficient neural network kernels developed to maximize the performance and minimize the memory footprint Nuclei processor core.

+> [!NOTE]

+> NMSIS DSP/NN Library implementations are optimized for the Nuclei processor core which P-ext 0.5.4 + N1/N2/N3 ext or V-ext present.

 ## Directory Structure